 The CTX qualification designates a context (see also the section on "Area qualifications" in the AID Core Manual [1]).
 It is only in the commands %SDUMP and %QUALIFY that an address operand may end with the CTX qualification.
 This qualification is only required if identically named translation units are loaded in different contexts and if the desired translation unit can thus be uniquely addressed only via the CTX qualification. context may be the context name explicitly assigned in the BIND macro or the implicitly assigned name LOCAL#DEFAULT.
 The default context name LOCAL#DEFAULT is also assigned to programs loaded with the dynamic binder loader DBL.
-Programs linked statically with TSOSLNK are assigned the context CTXPHASE.
 Further contexts of a program may occur as a result of a link to a shared-code program.